dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 }
 ```

-Ok what's going on here?
+OK what's going on here?
-We're making use of the [`format`](https://doc.rust-lang.org/std/fmt/index.html) macro and it's superpowers.
+We're making use of the [`format`](https://doc.rust-lang.org/std/fmt/index.html) macro and its superpowers.
-We create a new String then push a reference of what our format macro returns into it.
+We create a new `String`, then push a reference of what our format macro returns into it.
-To increase the macro readability we named each item.
+To increase the macro's readability we named each item.
 You can always do that but it's mostly not needed since we often don't use more than two or three items.

-So that explains the names but what is this: `{footer:>width$}`?
+That explains the names but what is this: `{footer:>width$}`?
-We bascially tell our macro to fill our variable a space of `width` with spaces because that's the default.
+We basically tell our macro to take an amount of characters of `width` and then place our `footer` variable, right
+aligned, into it.
+That effectively guarantees us always the same space taken up by this variable as long as the size of the variable is
+smaller than `width`.

 How did we come up with the `width`, you may ask?

 ```console